 Student trainees participate in research seminars where emphasis is placed on scientific material appropriate to their level of understanding.
 Seminars are informative sessions providing participants with an overview of the types of research, career options in research and discussions involving the individual career paths of successful investigators.

-The primary focus of the Summer Scholars Program is to connect outstanding students with research opportunities and research mentorship.
+The primary focus of the Summer Program is to connect outstanding students with research opportunities and research mentorship.
 In addition, the program will try to accommodate students who are interested in limited clinical shadowing experiences, as time and availability allows.
 However, clinical shadowing is not a specific mission of the program and shadowing is not a guaranteed element of each student’s experience.

 At the completion of the program, students are required to produce an abstract and present the results of their research at the Annual Poster Session held on the final day of the program.
-View of list of recent research topics.
+View a list of recent research topics.